fbq('track', 'ViewContent');

 Kids love themes, and what is a better theme for the classroom than going to the beach?

-No, we're not going to the seashore, I'm just trying to think of fun ways to get them working and learning these last few weeks.
+No, we're not going to the ocean, I'm just trying to think of fun ways to get them working and learning these last few weeks.

-Here's what we're going to do during Seashore Week:
+Here's what we're going to do during Beach Week:

 1. Literature!
 First of all, there will be plenty of literature!
-Here are some books I've found with a seashore or beach theme: (Click the image for a link to Amazon to find more about the book!
+Here are some books I've found with a seashore or beach theme: (Click the title for an affiliate link to Amazon to find more about the book!)

 I have a feeling I'll find more great books as I go through my classroom library as well as my school library.
 I like to read several examples of fiction as well as nonfiction to give the children a real feel for what we're studying.